SlowDash integrates Python scripts written by users, with features including:

 In HTML, sd-live="true"

-indicates that changes of the
+indicates that changes to the

 value on the browser will trigger calling the .set()